cancervariants/metakb/README.md

     * RxNorm requires a UMLS license, which you can register for one [here](https://www.nlm.nih.gov/research/umls/index.html).
 You must set the `RxNORM_API_KEY` environment variable to your API key.
 This can be found in the [UTS 'My Profile' area](https://uts.nlm.nih.gov/uts/profile) after singing in.
   * `DATAVERSE_API_KEY`
     * Used in Therapy Normalizer to retrieve HemOnc data
     * HemOnc.org data requires a Harvard Dataverse API key.
 After creating a user account on the Harvard Dataverse website, you can follow [these instructions](https://guides.dataverse.org/en/latest/user/account.html) to generate a key.
+You will create or login to your account at [this](https://dataverse.harvard.edu/) site.
 You must set the `DATAVERSE_API_KEY` environment variable to your API key.

 ### Loading data